The Office of Orientation Services is not responsible for any personal belongings left behind at the conclusion of each Orientation session.

 - Casual clothes and comfortable closed-toe shoes (sneakers) for walking around campus.
 Jacket /Coat if cold.
 (Winter Orientation) Umbrella or rain gear if rainy weather.

 - Review your Transfer Credit Evaluation (only applicable for Transfer students).
-Log into the Student Administration System; for assistance locating this information visit the Student Administration System Help website.
+Log into the Student Administration System; for assistance locating this information visit the Student Administration System Help section.
 Credit evaluations are posted in Student Admin on a rolling basis.

-If You are a Freshman Attending the 2-Day mid-May to mid-July Overnight Orientation Program:
+If You are a Freshman Attending the 2-Day mid-May to mid-July Overnight Orientation Program

 - Pillow and twin bed sheets or a sleeping bag.
 (A sleeping bag works well.)
 You will be sleeping in an extra long bed.
 Linens are not provided for the 2-Day freshmen Orientation program.